Stokes shells and Fourier transforms: Meromorphic flat bundles and local systems with Stokes structure

 The $2\pi\seisuu$-equivariant local system with Stokes structure contains a complete information of equivalence classes of $(\nbigv,\nabla)$.
-Namely, according to the classification of meromorphic flat bundles due to Deligne-Malgrange-Sibuya, the above construction gives an equivalence between meromorphic flat bundles and $2\pi\seisuu$-equivariant local systems with Stokes structure on $\real$.
+Namely, according to the classification of meromorphic flat bundles due to Deligne-Malgrange-Sibuya, the above construction induces an equivalence between meromorphic flat bundles on $(U,0)$ and $2\pi\seisuu$-equivariant local systems with Stokes structure on $\real$.

-\subsubsection{Global case}
+\subsection{Global case}